 Laura Villa provided background on the Area Plan on Aging and how it was started in 2020 but had to be delayed due to the pandemic.
-Agencies were directed to update their goals and objective rather than conduct the usual surveys.
+AAAs were directed to update their goals and objectives rather than conduct the usual community needs assessments and key informant surveys.

-Ron Robinson made a motion to recommend approval of the SFY 2022 - SFY 2025 Area Plan on Aging to the Executive Board; second by Steve Pauken.
+Supervisor Gomez made a motion to approve the SFY 2022 - SFY 2025 Area Plan on Aging; second by Vice-Mayor Ortega.